danielgsantos15/danielgsantos15/README.md

 In 2021 I graduated in ADS from UNINOVE

-Fallin love with Javascript, Node.js and all related of Back-end
+Passionate about Javascript, Node.js and all related of Back-end

 Updating my skils in Express.js, RestAPI, MongoDB, MySQL